-The Best Chicken Enchilada Recipe
+The Best Chicken and Cheese Enchilada Recipe

 One of the best chicken enchilada recipes I've made is a variation of the Susan Branch recipe from her Heart of the Home Notes from a Vineyard Kitchen cookbook.
 (I highly recommend this cookbook—everything I make from it turns out great!)